brightdigit/SundialKit/README.md

 ### Verify Connectivity with ``NetworkPing``

-In addition to utilizing `NWPathMonitor`, you can setup a periodic pings by implementing ``NetworkPing``.
+In addition to utilizing `NWPathMonitor`, you can setup a periodic ping by implementing ``NetworkPing``.
 Here's an example which calls the _ipify_ API to verify there's an ip address:

 ```swift
 struct IpifyPing : NetworkPing {